Protecting fields used in integrations from deletion

 - when creating the ‘field name’ field, set ‘controlling field’ to the ‘object name’ field you just created

-when you are all done, the fields on your custom metadata type should look like
+when you are all done, the fields on your custom metadata type should look like this - see that the controlling field is set on Field Name.

 Now, click the ‘Manage Integration Fields’ button at the top of the page and then click ‘new’ to add a record to the metadata type.